marcojonker/data-elevator/README.md

 # DATA ELEVATOR? #

-The data elevator is a utility for migrating data sources.
-The code is build based on a real elevator in which each 'floor' can contain specific data migrations.
-The current status of the elevator can be stored in a 'plain file' or 'mongodb' out of the box, but custom storage can easily be implemented by building a custom LevelController.
+The data elevator is an easy to use and very flexible utility for migrating data sources.
+The whole project and terminology is based on a real elevator.
+Every floor is a migration and the current level the current active migration.

+### Why is it easy to use? ###

+Because with the default out of the box configuration you will be up and running migrations storing the current migration status in file or MongoDb.

+### Why is it very flexible? ###

+Due to the custom level controllers it is easy to store your migrations status in any kind of data source.
+Custom loggers provide the option to use any kind of logger need.
+And floor templates gives total control over the generated floors.

 # FEATURES #